erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 >>> "abcdef"[:-5]
 = a
 ```
-The number of elements in a list of string is returned by the *len* method.
+The number of elements in a list or characters in a string is returned by the *len* method.
 ```
 >>> "abcdef".len
 = 6